Thomson Family Shiraz

 Today, this wine is only made in the very best vintage years and is called Thomson Family Shiraz.

 In the past 20 years, only fourteen Thomson Family Shiraz (TFS) wines have been made.
-Wine specialist Andrew Caillard MW has classified this wine as “Outstanding”, one above “Excellent” for TFS’s sibling Bin No. 0.
+Wine specialist Andrew Caillard MW has classified this wine as “Exceptional”, one above “Outstanding” for TFS’s sibling Bin No. 0.
 Mr Caillard says, “Best’s Thomson Family Shiraz is one of Victoria’s greatest wines and represents a window to Australia’s winemaking past.
 Like Henschke Hill of Grace and Penfolds Block 42 in the Barossa Valley, the Best’s Concongella Vineyard 1860s plantings at Great Western belong to Australia’s rich heritage of ancient genetic and pre-phylloxera vineyards.”

 The vines are referred to by the CSIRO as the Concongella clone and it is the mother clone of all subsequent Shiraz plantings at Best’s Great Western.